-10.1.9 Superpositions and Feynman's Strings
+10.1.9 Superpositions, Feynman's strings and possible resonances

 Over a century ago there were various models of the electron.
 The Abraham-Lorenz was probably the most well-known [20] [21].
 All these models suffered from the problem that the electromagnetic mass in the field was 4/3 times the relativistic mass.
-In 1906 Poincare showed that if the bursting forces due to charge were balanced by stresses (or forces) in the same rest frame as the particle, these would cancel the extra 1/3 figure restoring covariance [22].
+In 1906 Poincare showed that if the bursting forces due to charge were balanced by stresses (or forces) in the same rest frame as the particle, these would cancel the extra 1/3 figure, restoring covariance [22].
 In chapter 29 Volume II of his famous lectures on physics, Feynman, probably jokingly, suggested that if the electron is held together by strings, that their resonances could explain the muon mass [23].
 He just may have been right.
-The equations for infinite superpositions in this paper apply equally to all massive particles.
-As infinite superpositions are held together by interactions with zero point forces in the same rest frame, could these same zero point interactions possibly be Feynman's strings?
-If they can hold virtual preons in their imaginary orbits, it would seem they should be able to balance any bursting forces due to electric charge.
-However this paper suffers the same problem as the Standard Model.
-There is nothing to suggest the quantization of mass of massive particles; only the infinitesimal mass particles.
+The dominant n = 6 mode of the electron family of superpositions, is held in orbit by a squared vector potential $Q^2A^2 = 16\hbar^2k^4r^2$.
+The bursting force is a scalar potential of order α , a small perturbation in comparison.
+Perhaps we could imagine some sort of cubic equation with three solutions for rest mass, and something similar for quarks, but with larger perturbing forces, only time will tell?